Player Authentication

 |---|---|---|---|

 No authentication is required.
-Players only need your client key to join queues and matches.
+Players only need your client key and use X-Player-Id on runtime requests.

 This is the fastest way to start testing, public demos, or games where you prefer zero login friction.